PARCE-project/PARCE-1/README.md

 ## Docker details

-To run the docker image, first you require to install Docker in the operating system of interest.
+To run the docker image (https://hub.docker.com/r/rochoa85/parce-1), first you require to install Docker in the operating system of interest.
 A guide of the distributions for Docker Desktop (Windows and Mac) and Docker server (Linux) can be found here: https://docs.docker.com/engine/install/

 After verifying the correct installation, and checking if `sudo` is required or not, the image can be downloaded as follows: